ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    :ref:`continue editing regions, or exit Designer <alyvix_designer_interface_controls>`.

-When Designer is started without any arguments as above, it assigns the default name :guilabel:`VisualObject1` to the test case object, along with the default :ref:`options <alyvix_designer_options_test_case>` :guilabel:`Appear`, :guilabel:`Timeout [sec]: 10`, and :guilabel:`Break: Yes`.
+When Designer is started without any arguments as above, it assigns the default name :guilabel:`VisualObject1` to the test case object, along with the :ref:`default options <alyvix_designer_options_test_case>` :guilabel:`Appear`, :guilabel:`Timeout [sec]: 10`, and :guilabel:`Break: Yes`.

-Whenever there are no visual elements selected from the screen capture, the component tree is empty with only a single root element marked :greyblock:`S` and the thumbnail of the full screen capture.
+When no visual elements have been selected from the screen capture, the component tree will be empty with only a single root element marked :greyblock:`S`, along with the thumbnail of the full screen capture.